mattdistefano/accessibility-training/readme.md

 Many disabled users rely exclusively on the keyboard for navigation.
 Therefore, any interactions or operations that are available through a mouse or touchscreen should also be available through a keyboard.
 This has a couple implications for development:

 1. Any clickable element also needs to be focusable, so it can be reached with a keyboard
-2. Any clickable element should respond to keyboard events as well as mouse events, so it can be invoked with a keyboard
+2. Any clickable element should respond to keyboard events as well as mouse events, so it can be invoked via keyboard
-3. Any other mouse- or touch-based interaction (drop and drop, for example) should have a keyboard alternative
+3. Any other mouse- or touch-based interaction (drag and drop, for example) should have a keyboard alternative

 In many cases, the first two requirements can be addressed via semantic markup.
 Does clicking the element in question trigger some sort of navigation?
 Use an `a` tag.
 Does it invoke an action on the same page?
 Use a `button` tag.
 Is the element a custom form control?
 Try using styled native form controls (see below for more info).
 Because these are all standard HTML elements, browsers will provide robust built-in keyboard support.